AMauro130/BacktestingEV.jl/README.md

 ## References

-Here are the links to the datasets used in the table for the threshold selecrtion :
+Here are the links to the datasets used in the table for the threshold selecrtion:

 (to fill in)